tiancityycf/exchange/README.md

 The purpose of this document is to walk you throught the process of a typical setup of the app using a bitcoind server.

-**IF YOU INSTALLED WLOX PRIOR TO 14/01/2015, PLEASE READ THE FILE UPDATE_GUIDE_v1.04 BEFORE CONTINUING**

 Getting Started
 --------------
 WLOX runs on the traditional PHP/MySQL/Apache setup.